felipeaffonso/rpg-game/README.md

 As we are using `Spring`, `Lombok` and other libraries, somethings we forget how the things works behind the scene.

 Cohesion and Coupling comes to our mind all the time.
 At this time you miss so much: `@Autowired`, `@Bean`, `@DefaultArgsConstructor` and so many code tricks that we use every day.

+For the models, I don't like them **Anemic**, so I put the "Business" methods there, like `takeDamage` or `drinkCoffee', following Object Oriented programming principles.

-Testing is very important for me, so I used `Jacoco` to help me, telling the methods, lines and branches that I could possibly have forgotten.
+Testing is very important for me, so I used `Jacoco` to help me, telling the methods, lines and branches that I could possibly have forgot to test.

+I have used some Factory Pattern for the `Actions` in my game, and then I could have integers as keys in Maps that contains all the available commands to execute.

+To be honest, I made myself very happy doing this challenge, this kind of thing makes us better every day.

+The Game is extensible, you can add new actions at each part.
+Also you can add new Fight Actions.

+Thinking in other markets, the string messages are externalized, so you can translate to any language.
+(The majority strings).

+Practicing, Practicing and Practicing...